 - Core NIM improved 10 basis points.
 The rise in interest rates benefited deposit spreads and earnings on hedged deposits and capital.
 Lending competition, particularly in Australian mortgages drove asset spread compression; and - The Group's average interest earning assets increased by 4% to \$934.2 billion.
 Growth in average loans of 2% was primarily attributable to mortgages and business lending.
 Liquid assets, up 3%, from increased holdings of HQLA to support the reduction of the CLF.
 Other interest-earning assets increased by 58% due to the appreciation of the AUD against USD in First Half 2023, resulting in additional collateral paid to derivative counterparties to offset the decline in the valuation of derivatives.

-2. Includes assets held for sale.
+- Treasury net interest income excludes capital benefit. - Includes assets held for sale.

 1.5.3 Loans